-You must place Web server resource files in the Web server Document Root directory of the application host.
+You can place application files in any directory of the application host.
+HTTP-server resources, however, must be placed in the Document Root directory of the application host.
 Make sure that you use the following organization:

 '''

-<Web server Document Root>/
+<HTTP server Document Root>/

 WebObjects/

 AppName.woa/

 Contents/

 WebServerResources/

 <resource files>

 '''